 What’s more, the fairway wood has a single fixed weight in its sole to pull the center of gravity low and focused on the clubhead to give you a higher launch.
 Also, you will get a flatter ball flight that makes the club more playable and reduces distance loss when hitting into the wind.

-What we liked: The Mavrik is a playable fairway wood with a pretty good distance and a perfect ball flight that is ideal for golfers who make imperfect swings.
+Why are we impressed?
+The Mavrik is a playable fairway wood with a pretty good distance and a perfect ball flight that is ideal for golfers who make imperfect swings.

-What could be better: Not every beginner or handicapper would be willing to part with the premium amount the Mavrik costs.
+What negatives must you be aware of?
+Not every beginner or handicapper would be willing to part with the premium amount the Mavrik costs.

 This is the lightest and most forgiving fairway wood by Cobra.
 It has been specially designed for golfers with moderate swing speeds.
 Its main selling point is its shallow point at address that enhances a higher launch and an offset hosel that promotes added draw bias to give you longer, and straighter, ball flights.